 Employment disputes are another area of interest in which low-cost arbitration is beneficial.
 I have experience with both sides of employment and labour relations as a union president and an employer-side researcher to arbitration.
 I apply this firsthand knowledge to adjudicate disputes in a timely and thoroughly researched fashion.

-I am also well-read in burgeoning labour and employment issues associated with Industry 4.0 through academic and journalistic research.
+I am also well-read in burgeoning contract, labour, and employment issues associated with Industry 4.0 through academic and journalistic research.
 Manufacturing and skilled labour will be increasingly displaced by automata.
 3D printing, machine learning, and artificial intelligence will radically change working life.
 I am equipped to tackle these issues alongside more traditional arbitral concerns.

 My publications and experience with university administration also make me an ideal arbitrator for academic disputes.

 $200-500 per matter

 All services may be delivered in either official language.

 Arbitral decisions are delivered in both official languages upon request.

 The goal of arbitration is to resolve matters efficiently without going to court; it also lets parties have done with their differences.
 My aim is to schedule hearings with parties ASAP, to hear evidence and legal submissions, and to render a decision within seven days of the hearing.
 I don’t let my docket fill more than I can reasonably manage inside these parameters.